mailjet/wordpress-mailjet-plugin-apiv3/README.md

 = How to get started with this plugin? =
 Once you have a Mailjet account, an installation Wizard will guide you through.
-In case you want to use Mailjet as an SMTP relay, so you will need to change these parameters in your WordPress email configuration: username and password.
+In case you want to use Mailjet as an SMTP relay you will need to change these parameters in your WordPress email configuration: username and password.
 These credentials are provided in your Mailjet Account > API Keys section [HERE](https://app.mailjet.com/account/api_keys).
 For more help on setting up the Mailjet Plugin for WordPress, feel free to check out our [dedicated WordPress User Guide](https://www.mailjet.com/guides/wordpress-user-guide?aff=wordpressmj).

 = How do I create a signup form or use the contact widget? = Once your Mailjet plugin is installed and configured, click on "Appearance" in the left-side WordPress admin menu and then choose the "Widgets" section.
 Just drag the "Mailjet Subscription Widget" widget and drop it where you want it to appear (i.e. the sidebar).
-For more precisions, please visit the official help page [Adding Widgets](http://en.support.wordpress.com/widgets/#adding-widgets).
+For more details, please visit the official help page [Adding Widgets](http://en.support.wordpress.com/widgets/#adding-widgets).

 = How do I synchronize my contact lists? = Synchronization is automatic, that's the beauty of this plugin!
 It doesn't matter whether your lists were updated on your WordPress interface or on your Mailjet account: they will always remain up-to-date on both sides.

 = In which languages is this plugin available? =